redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 And so again, in April, Pilar and Jim - along with Dale Askey (full
-disclosure: Dale is my boss) and Christina de Castell, are holding a panel discussin on "Social Responsibility & Neutrality in Libraries" at the Alberta Library Association Conference.
+disclosure: Dale is my boss) and Christina de Castell, are holding a panel discussion on "Social Responsibility & Neutrality in Libraries" at the Alberta Library Association Conference.

 Now, I don't want to prejudge April's panel, but I do want to point out